jevgenimarenkov/guideliner-server/README.md

 }
 ```
 # Features
+  - Contains 55 accessibility guidelines, 23 common usability guidelines suitable for desktop and mobile devices and 20 usability guidelines suitable only for mobile devices
+  - Provides REST API for automated usability evaluation
+  - Guideliner can be used within a development IDE for automated usability evaluation during the implementation phase of WUI development
   - Allows writing usability unit tests
-  - Contains 98 predefined usability tests for mobile and desktop applications
+  - Contains usability ontology
-  - Provides REST API for usability evaluation

 # Installing
 Download the `.jar` file [here](/artifact/guideliner.jar).
 It includes all dependencies.
 You must have the [Java Runtime Environment](http://java.com/en/download/manual.jsp) version 8 and Mozilla Firefox installed.